National Prescription Drug Take-Back Day

 The “Drug Take-Back” initiative aims to reduce the prescription drug abuse epidemic occurring in the United States.
 Prescription drug diversion, misuse and abuse are leading to alarming rates of drug addiction.
 According to the 2012 National Survey on Drug Use and Health, more than 6.8 million Americans currently abuse prescription drugs such as pain relievers, stimulants, and tranquilizers and sedatives.
 Drug disposal at local community sites will help to decrease a growing public health and safety concern, safeguard homes, and provide an environmentally friendly answer to neglected medications.
 Throwing away medications in trash cans or flushing them down the toilet can be a safety and health hazard.

-Saturday’s event marks the sixth National Prescription Drug Take-Back Day.
-In total, close to 2 million pounds of unused or expired drugs were collected during the previous five events.
+This month's event marks the seventh National Prescription Drug Take-Back Day.
+In total, close to 2.8 million pounds of unused or expired drugs were collected during the previous six events.
 “Take-Back” events will be scheduled every six months until the DEA has finalized a process for consumers to safely dispose of their unwanted medications.

 The DEA’s “Take-Back” initiative is one of four strategies under the Secure and Responsible Drug Disposal Act of 2010 to reduce prescription drug abuse and diversion in the United States.
 Additional strategies include education of health care providers, patients, parents and youth; establishing prescription drug monitoring programs in all 50 states; and increased enforcement to address illicit methods of prescription drug diversion.